2012 Survival Guide: A practical planner for the worst case scenario

 Feverfew

 This herb is a preventative for migraine, and numerous clinical studies have proven its efficacy.
-For best results, drink feverfew tea regularly as a preventative, since the plant is high in serotonin.
-(For the actual headache, use willow bark and other pain-relieving herbs.)
+For best results, drink feverfew tea regularly, since the plant is high in serotonin.
+(For the actual headache, you can try peppermint tea, willow bark and other pain-relieving herbs.)
 Feverfew also promotes the onset of the menstrual cycle.

 Golden Seal